AMShek/IncAgg-GNN/README.md

 ## Reproducing Results

 ### Train the model
-Here’s a general command template to train a model with ReverbGNN:
+Here’s a general command template to train a model with IncAgg-GNN:
 ```bash
 python main.py \
     ++model=pna \